Film / Honey, I Shrunk the Kids

 - Russ Thompson Jr: The Lancer.
 Does not share his father's more "manly" interests like fishing and football.
 He warms up.
 Has a huge crush on Amy.

 - Ron Thompson: The Generic Guy.
-Has a huge attitude problem, but becomes friendlier as the movie progresses.
+Loves baseball and has a huge attitude problem, but becomes friendlier as the movie progresses.

 There are several follow-ups focusing on the further adventures of Wayne and his family.
 Most don't have separate articles yet.